Farber98/go-redis-crypto/README.md

 # go-redis-crypto

-Using Redis as Cache to reduce the amount of fetches done to Coingecko API and response times.
+Using Redis as distributed cache to reduce the amount of fetches and response times to Coingecko API.

 ## How to play:
 #### 1. Clone repo